-At this point you might be thinking what is meant by people management system?
+What is meant by a people management system?

 You might think that you already have it developed in your organisation.
 People management system is not the training policy, health and safety policy or performance management system.
 It is a business management system for people development.